49ers vs. Seahawks prediction, odds, spread: 2026 NFL divisional round picks by proven model

-49ers vs. Seahawks prediction, odds, time: 2026 NFL divisional round Saturday picks by proven model
+Seahawks vs. 49ers prediction, odds, time: 2026 NFL divisional round Saturday picks by proven model

 The SportsLine Projection Model has revealed its San Francisco vs. Seattle picks for NFL divisional round matchup on Saturday

-Division rivals square off with a spot in the NFC Championship Game on the line when the San Francisco 49ers battle the Seattle Seahawks in a divisional round matchup on Saturday.
-San Francisco advanced with a 23-19 Wild Card Weekend win at Philadelphia, while Seattle is coming off a bye after earning the NFC's top seed.
-The 49ers (12-5), who were the sixth seed after tying for second in the NFC West with the Los Angeles Rams, are 8-2 on the road this year.
-The Seahawks (14-3), who won their first NFC West title since 2020, are 6-2 on their home field this season.
+Division rivals square off with a spot in the NFC Championship Game on the line when the San Francisco 49ers battle the Seattle Seahawks in the 2026 NFL divisional round on Saturday.
+San Francisco (12-5) advanced with a 23-19 wild-card win at Philadelphia, while Seattle (14-3) is coming off a bye after earning the NFC's top seed.
+These teams split their two head-to-head matchups in the regular season.
+Seattle quarterback Sam Darnold (oblique) is listed as questionable, but told reporters that he'll play.
+Niners receiver Ricky Pearsall (knee) is questionable.

 Kickoff from Lumen Field in Seattle is set for 8 p.m.
 ET.
-The Seahawks lead the all-time series 32-24, but the Niners have won seven of the last nine meetings.
-The teams have split two postseason matchups.
-The Seahawks are 7.5-point favorites in the latest 49ers vs. Seahawks odds, while the over/under for total points scored is 45.5 via DraftKings Sportsbook.
-Before making any 49ers vs. Seahawks picks, check out the NFL predictions from the SportsLine Projection Model.
+The Seahawks are 7-point favorites in the latest 49ers vs. Seahawks odds, while the over/under for total points scored is 44.5 via DraftKings Sportsbook.
+Before making any Seahawks vs. 49ers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.